Workforce Development Matters

 Why Workforce Development Matters

 The natural ebb and flow of labor force trends were disrupted by the COVID- 19 pandemic and have yet to return back to normalcy.
 Workforce and economic development data deliver insight on trends and shifts in the workforce, on a national, state, county, and city level.
-GOWINN is dedicated to making data-driven decisions.
-The following section highlights recent workforce and economic data that frame the reason why workforce development and GOWINN’s continued work in the State truly impacts the Nevada workforce.
+OWINN is dedicated to making data-driven decisions.
+The following section highlights recent workforce and economic data that frame the reason why workforce development and OWINN’s continued work in the State truly impacts the Nevada workforce.

 Labor Force Participation Rate